10 Parks To See Amazing Rainbows

 “Someday we’ll find it.
 The Rainbow Connection.
 The lovers, the dreamers and me.” – Kermit the Frog

 Kermit said it best, rainbows are a great way to feel connected to each other.
-For this week’s “10s on Tuesday”, let your imagination wander as you discover these 10 stunning parks that provide the perfect setting for rainbow connections to happen.
+Let your imagination wander as you discover these 10 stunning parks that provide the perfect setting for rainbow connections to happen.

 Joshua Tree’s immense open space, amazing rocks, and its signature tree are a few of the reasons why desert lovers hold a deep affection for the park.
 Located in the Mojave Desert, Joshua Tree offers a unique landscape of sand dunes, valleys, and rugged mountains, making the perfect backdrop for a rainbow photo shoot.